IGS/portal-api/README.md

 1. First, make sure all dependencies are installed and start Neo4j
 2. Request an account to access [OSDF](http://osdf.igs.umaryland.edu/)
 3. Use the [loader](https://github.com/jmatsumura/iHMPDCC_new_fxns/blob/master/OSDF_to_Neo4j/couchdb2neo4j_with_tags.py) to move the data from CouchDB to Neo4j
- * Make sure your Neo4j server is started and open on the default ports (7474)
+ * Make sure your Neo4j server is started and available
  * `python couchdb2neo4j_with_tags.py --db <OSDF_URL> --neo4j_password <NEO4J_PASS>`
-4. Start your Flask app (may want to modify `conf.py` before doing this):
+4. Start your Flask app (must create a `conf.py` before doing this):
+ * `conf.py` requires:
+   * app_root - the path to the location of this repository
+   * access_origin - a list of origins to accept requests from
+   * be_port - the port to run this API on
+   * be_loc - the IP:PORT that the API is accessible on
+   * secret_key - a complex and private string for Flask to sign sessions/cookies with
+   * neo4j_ip - IP of where Neo4j is running
+   * neo4j_bolt - port for Neo4j bolt connection
+   * neo4j_http - port for Neo4j http connection
+   * neo4j_un - username to access Neo4j database
+   * neo4j_pw - password to access Neo4j database
+     * All MySQL variables in the conf are needed if logins are to be supported, fill with dummy values if logging in is not required
+   * mysql_h - host of the MySQL authentication server
+   * mysql_db - name of the DB that houses the username+password rows
+   * mysql_un - username to access MySQL database
+   * mysql_pw - password to access MySQL database
- * `python app.py`
+ * Once `conf.py` is made, use the command `python app.py`
-5. Can now interact with the GQL at any of end the endpoints noted at the bottom of `app.py` or install your own [local portal UI]( https://github.com/jmatsumura/portal-ui)
+5. Can now interact with the GQL at any of the following endpoints or setup your own [portal UI]( https://github.com/jmatsumura/portal-ui)
+ * `/sum_schema`
+ * `/ac_schema`
+ * `/files_schema`
+ * `/table_schema`
+ * `/indiv_files_schema`
+ * `/indiv_sample_schema`

 Dependencies:
 * [Neo4j 3.0.0](https://neo4j.com/release-notes/neo4j-3-0-0/)